sosiristseng/sosiristseng.github.io/docs/tips/posts/code/julia/julia-design-patterns.md

 [Holy traits](https://invenia.github.io/blog/2019/11/06/julialang-features-part-2/) are named after Tim Holy.

 - Traits are empty structs.
-- Data types are assigned catagorically to traits' interfaces, implementing different behavior for different kind of data type.
+- Data types are assigned categorically to traits' interfaces, implementing different behavior for different kind of data type.
-- Traits heirarchy could be separated from the type heirarchy they modeled.
+- Traits hierarchy could be separated from the type hierarchy they modeled.

 https://github.com/mauro3/SimpleTraits.jl automates some of the boilerplate for you.